pikarpov-LANL/COLLAPSO1D/docs/eosdriver.md

 ## Questions

-* What is the actual difference between EoS 3 and 4?
+* What is the actual difference between EOS 3 and 4?
     * Former has two if statements in the code
     * !-- switch back to internal energy variable of state
 * Need help testing correctness of the table integration (units and etc.)
     * feed a range of densities [up to $10^{14}$] into EOS: check pressure, chemical potential, and other.
 * What about proton and neutron chemical potential?
 Should I use them anywhere? - No
 * Also, any use for `xdpderho` & `xdpdrhoe`? - No
 * What is the difference between `ieos` and `ifleos`?
     *  just to flag when to use what eos given specific conditions? - Yes
 * Should I use `subroutine eosflg` for SFHo tables?
 Meaning apply other EOS based on conditions?
 * What is `xpf`, some proton fraction?
 Seems to exclusive to LS EOS
     * xpf(k)=    !rho(i)*uslrho or pprev
 * Is this right? `eta(k)=xmu_e/xtemp`
     * `ifign(k)= .false.`, not used?
 * What should `u2` be?
 Energy (xenr) or entropy (xent)?
 It seems to be entropy when ioes=4. - It is entropy
     * what are the units of entropy in the code?
 * Units of chemical potential (mu_hat)? erg? - No...
 * Burning is turned off; why? - No need